spress/spress.yosymfony.com/_posts/2014-06-28-new-in-spress-1-1-improved-plugins-manager.md

 ---
 layout: blog/post
 title: New in Spress 1.1: Plugins manager improved
-description: Plugins for Spress (static site generator)
+description: The plugins manager has been improved for Spress 1.1.0
 categories: [news]
 tags: ['1.1', 'plugins']
 ---